kolarski/codding-conventions/javascript.md

 Opening braces go on the same line as the statement.

-Also use *one* space before the statement.
+Also use *one* space before and after the statement.

 ``` javascript
 // Good